Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Long-time Asymptotics

 From there it can be deduced that $\overline{\rho}$ is the stationary state $\r_M$ with $M=\|\r_0\|_{L^1(\mathbb{R}^2)}$ by the uniqueness theorem \ref{thm.stst.long}, if we can guarantee that no mass gets lost in the limit.

 The main difficulty for passing to the limit in the long-time behavior lies in obtaining sufficient compactness avoiding the loss of mass at infinity.
-Hence, a crucial part for identifying the limiting solution $\r_M$ as the stationary state with the same mass is proving the weak convergence in $L^1((0,T)\times\mathbb{R}^2)$.
-Moreover, if we want to choose the right limiting profile among the stationary states in $\mathcal{S}$, we need to show the conservation of some symmetry.
+Even though the mass of $\rho(t,\cdot)$ is conserved for all time, if a positive amount of mass escapes to infinity, then a subsequence of $\rho(t,\cdot)$ may weakly converge to a stationary solution with mass strictly less than $M$.
+To rule out this scenario, we need to show that the sequence $\{\rho(t,\cdot)\}_{t>0}$ is tight, which can be done by obtaining uniform-in-time bounds for certain moments for $\rho(t,\cdot)$.
+So far we only have a time-dependent bound on the logarithmic moment in Theorem~\ref{thm.ex}, which is not enough.
+Moreover, even if we know that $\{\rho(t,\cdot)\}_{t>0}$ is tight, if we want to choose the right limiting profile among all stationary states in $\mathcal{S}$, we need to show the conservation of some symmetry.
 In fact, it is easy to check that the center of mass should formally be preserved by the evolution due to the antisymmetry of the gradient of the Newtonian potential.
-However, we lack control of the tail of the solutions since the bound on the logarithmic moment of the density is time dependent.
-We therefore need to develop uniform in time bounds for larger moments of $\rho(t)$.
-The main theorem of this section is:
+But to rigorously justify this, we need to work with moments that are larger than first moment, so the center of mass is well defined.

+Below we state the main theorem in this section, where a key argument is to establish a uniform-in-time bound on the second moment of $\rho(t,\cdot)$, if $\rho_0$ has a finite second moment.

 \begin{theorem} Let $\r$ be the weak solution to \eqref{KS} given in Theorem {\rm \ref{thm.ex}} with nonnegative initial data $\r_0\in L^1((1+|x|^2)dx)\cap L^\infty(\mathbb{R}^2)$.
 Then, as $t\rightarrow \infty$, $\r(\cdot,t)$ converges to the unique stationary state with the same mass and center of mass as the initial data, i.e., to